 The carrying amount of financial assets represents the maximum credit exposure.
 The credit risk of each loan and receivable is influenced by the individual characteristics of each counterparty.
 The Company considers the probability of default upon initial recognition of an asset and whether there has been a significant increase in the credit risk on an ongoing basis throughout each reporting period.
 To assess whether there is a significant increase in credit risk, the Company compares the risk of a default occurring on the asset as at the reporting date with the risk of default as at the date of initial recognition.
 It considers available reasonable and supportive forwarding-looking information.
 However, the Company is not exposed to a significant credit risk due to the credit rating and liquidity of the debtors.
 No loan was overdue as at 31 December 2022 and 31 December 2021.
-The derivative financial instruments are entered into with high credit quality bank and financial institution counterparties that meet the standards of solvency in accordance with the market conventions regulating these kinds of financial transactions.
-The Company holds minimal amount of cash and banks, which are all held with bank and financial institution counterparties.
+The derivative financial instruments are entered into with high credit quality bank and financial institution counterparties that meet the standards of solvency in accordance with the market conventions regulating these kinds of financial institution counterparties.